twosharprocks/UADEL-CYBER-BOOTCAMP-2022/Class-Activities/12-Web-Development/1-04_HTTP_Requests_Responses.md

       - What file name was uploaded to the site, according to the request body? `cookiestealer.php`

    - **Analysis:**
-      - Based on the request method and request body, what do you think happened here? `XSS.html has been replaced by javascript from external site`
+      - Based on the request method and request body, what do you think happened here? `Javascript leading to an external site has been uploaded to the server`
       - How did the server respond? `Created the cookiestealer.php file on it's database and closed the connection`

 4. The next partial request and header was received by our HTTP server.
 The data after this log was completely lost: